-The title of the show refers to the social-media obsessed and post-truth world we live in, where fiction frequently masquerades as fact.
+The title of the show refers to the social-media obsessed and post-truth world we live in.
 It was Andy Warhol who predicted that in the future everyone would be famous for fifteen minutes, but even he could not have foreseen that people would one day have their very own media channels though which to promote their personal brands twenty-four hours a day.

 Maddox Gallery is proud to present ‘Call Me Anything But Ordinary’, the largest UK exhibition to date from The Connor Brothers and the first time the British art duo have shown oil paintings alongside original sketches.
 As part of Mental Health Awareness Week, on 16th May the artists teamed up with Professor Green and award-winning charity CALM to auction an oil painting ‘We Are All In The Gutter’ at Maddox Gallery to raise funds and awareness of the UK’s epidemic of male depression and suicide.

 The images the artists have selected for their paintings originate from 1950’s Pulp Fiction novels, which, much like social media, were designed to provide readers with an escape from the mundanity of ordinary life.
 Similarly, the text added to the paintings – some of it written by The Connor Brothers and some borrowed from writers they admire – is intended to call into question the truth of these fabricated worlds.
 The Connor Brothers is the pseudonym for artists James Golding and Mike Snelle.
 Best known for their Pulp Fiction series, the pair came to prominence in 2012 and for several years maintained their anonymity by using a fictional biography.
 The pair are also known for their activist work and their playful hoaxes.